 - Kawasaki disease is diagnosed by having certain symptoms.
 For example, a fever lasting at least 5 days.

-- Your child’s healthcare provider will treat Kawasaki with aspirin and intravenous immune globulin (IVIG).
+- Your child’s healthcare provider will treat Kawasaki with aspirin, intravenous immune globulin (IVIG), or other medicines.

 - A child with Kawasaki disease may have serious complications, especially ones affecting the heart.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.